 - 3.1 A review was carried out in 2019/20 of counter fraud management arrangements in place and to make improvements in light of the significant fraud investigations that have occurred within Midlothian Council in recent years, noting that some are ongoing. - 3.2 The conclusion of the review included a refresh to the corporate policy and strategy for tackling fraud.
-A revised Counter Fraud Policy Statement and Counter Fraud Strategy and proposal to have 2 FTE Corporate Fraud Officers to deliver the revised Counter Fraud Policy and Strategy, which have been endorsed by the Audit Committee on 22 June 2020, were approved by Midlothian Council on 25 August 2020.
+A revised Counter Fraud Policy Statement and Counter Fraud Strategy and proposal to have 2 FTE Corporate Fraud Officers to deliver the revised Counter Fraud Policy and Strategy were approved by Midlothian Council in August 2020.

-4 Counter Fraud Annual Plan 2021/22
+4 Counter Fraud Annual Plan 2022/23

 - 4.1 Having robust fraud prevention and investigation arrangements in place contributes to safeguarding the Council's financial resources, for delivery of services, as part of protecting the public purse.
-A focus on enhancing fraud prevention and detection to improve Midlothian Council's resilience to the risk of fraud, theft, corruption and crime, and ensure these are embedded preventative practices are specific changes associated with the approved Counter Fraud Strategy that was approved by Council on 25 August 2020. - 4.2 The Counter Fraud Annual Plan 2020/21 (Appendix 1) sets out the planned Counter Fraud activity to support the change in approach and culture for the Council for tackling fraud and corruption to deliver the approved Counter Fraud Strategy.
-This will enable the Council to demonstrate compliance with its Counter Fraud Policy Statement as its commitment to tackling fraud.
+A focus on enhancing fraud prevention and detection to improve Midlothian Council's resilience to the risk of fraud, theft, corruption and crime (including cybercrime and money laundering), and ensure these are embedded preventative practices as specific changes associated with the Counter Fraud Strategy approved by Council in August 2020. - 4.2 The Counter Fraud Annual Plan 2023/24 (Appendix 1) sets out the planned Counter Fraud activity to support the change in approach and culture for the Council for tackling fraud and corruption to deliver the approved Counter Fraud Strategy.
+This will enable the Council to demonstrate compliance with its Counter Fraud Policy Statement as its commitment to tackling fraud and reflects the Integrity Group's assessment of counter fraud controls (update submitted to the Audit Committee in January 2022).